Deposit Return Scheme

 What Is the Deposit Return Scheme?

-Exchange for Change is the UK’s Deposit Return Scheme for single‑use PET plastic bottles and aluminium or steel cansbetween 150ml and 3L in volume.
+Exchange for Change is the UK’s Deposit Return Scheme for single‑use PET plastic bottles and aluminium or steel cans between 150ml and 3L in volume.

+A refundable deposit (expected to be 20p) is added to the price of each eligible container.
 Customers can reclaim the deposit by returning the container to a designated return point, typically a participating retailer or reverse vending machine.

 What Is the Purpose of a Deposit Return Scheme?

 Exchange for Change aim is to encourage greater capture of on-the-go drinks containers.
+This is to:

 • Increase recycling rates of plastics and aluminium cans